Holiday Safety Reminders

 Compiled by Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-This post was originally published December 2015 and has been updated for accuracy and comprehensiveness.
+We originally published this post in December 2015.
+We updated the article for accuracy and comprehensiveness.